Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/Default_Values_Mediator/README.md

     This script is used to start the mediation device and register (log in) it to the SDH controller.
     The command line option -h and -s are provided also for this script.
-    The arguments passed to this script are stored in the file .mdevconf by updating the contentis set by md-install.sh.
+    The arguments passed to this script are stored in the file $HOME/.mdevconf by updating the contentis set by md-install.sh.
     The script must be run with superuser privileges.
     In order to use the environment variable DVM_CONFIG_FILE the following syntax is suggested: